Wednesday 3rd August

 End: Hidden Spring Bushcamp, off mile 2284

 This morning we woke in the clouds.
-Both of us were wearing nearly all our clothes when we left camp.
-Last night I had fallen asleep wearing two pairs of leggings, a hat, a down coat, and Conrad’s gloves (mine were wet).
+Both of us were wearing nearly all our clothes as we left camp.
+Last night I fell asleep wearing two pairs of leggings, a hat, a down coat, and Conrad’s gloves (mine were wet).
 It was sad to put our wet shoes back on.

-It had been disorientating yesterday, walking in the mist and rain, without being able to recognise any mountain tops.
+It had been disorienting yesterday, walking in the mist and rain, without being able to recognise any mountain tops.
 Luckily today after the first freezing mile, we reached a point along a ridge where we finally broke through the clouds.
-Out infront of us big fluffy clouds hovered low.
+Out in front of us big fluffy clouds hovered low.
 I was so happy to see blue sky revealed.